Adjoint functor theorems for homotopically enriched categories: Examples and applications

 Given a category $\cc$ and object $C \in \cc$ we form the category $C|\cc$, an object of which consists of an object $A \in \cc$ together with a subset $A_C \subseteq \cc(C,A)$, which we often refer to as a {\em marking}.
 A morphism $f\colon (A,A_C) \to (B,B_C)$ consists of a morphism $f\colon A \to B$ in $\cc$ such that if $x \in A_C$ then $f \circ x \in B_C$.
 The forgetful functor $C|\cc \to \cc$ functor has a left adjoint equipping $A$ with the empty marking $(A,\varnothing)$.

 The following straightforward result is established in Item (9) of Section (1) of \cite{Makkai1997Sketches1}, except that Makkai works with locally {\em finitely} presentable categories.
 In its present form, it is a special case of Proposition 2.2 of \cite{Isaev}. \begin{proposition} Let $\cc$ be locally presentable and $C\in\cc$.
-Then $C|\cc$ is also locally presentable and the forgetful functor $C|\cc \to \cc$ preserves filtered colimits. \end{proposition} If $\cj$ is a set of morphisms in $C|\cc$ then we may form the category $\Inj(\cj)$ of $\cj$-injectives in $C|\cc$.
+Then $C|\cc$ is also locally presentable and the forgetful functor $C|\cc \to \cc$ is accessible. \end{proposition} If $\cj$ is a set of morphisms in $C|\cc$ then we may form the category $\Inj(\cj)$ of $\cj$-injectives in $C|\cc$.
 We follow Makkai's terminology in calling such a category $\Inj(\cj)$ a \emph{doctrine} in $\cc$.

 \begin{corollary} Let $\cc$ be locally presentable, with $C\in\cc$ and $\cj$ a set of morphisms in $C|\cc$.
 Then $\Inj(\cj)$ is accessible, and the composite forgetful functor $U\colon \Inj(\cj) \to \cc$ is accessible. \end{corollary} \begin{proof} By the preceding proposition $C|\cc$ is locally presentable whence, by Theorem 4.8 of \cite{Adamek1994Locally}, the full subcategory $\Inj(\cj) \hookrightarrow C|\cc$ is accessible and accessibly embedded.
 The composite $\Inj(\cj) \to C|\cc \to \cc$ is accessible since its two components are. \end{proof} We now combine this with simplicial enrichment. \begin{corollary} Let $\ca$ be an $\infty$-cosmos and $U\colon \ca \to \cc$ a conservative simplicially enriched functor preserving flexible limits to a locally presentable simplicially enriched category.
 Suppose that $U_0\colon \ca_0\to\cc_0$ has the form $\Inj(\cj)\to C|\cc_0\to\cc_0$ for some $C\in\cc$ and set $\cj$ of morphisms in $C|\cc_0$.
-Then $\ca$ is accessible as a simplicial category, and so is an accessible $\infty$-cosmos. \end{corollary} \begin{proof} Since flexible limits include powers, this follows immediately from Corollaries~\ref{cor:recognition} and~\ref{cor:doctrine}. \end{proof}
+Then $\ca$ is accessible as a simplicial category, and so is a \SSet-accessible $\infty$-cosmos. \end{corollary} \begin{proof} Since flexible limits include powers, this follows immediately from Corollaries~\ref{cor:recognition} and~\ref{cor:doctrine}. \end{proof}

 In the following two examples, we consider the $\infty$-cosmoi $\QCat_{D}$ of quasicategories with $D$-limits, and $\Cart(\QCat)$ of cartesian fibrations respectively.